-Helping low-income individuals and families avoid becoming homeless, especially extremely low-income individuals and families and those who are: likely to become homeless after being discharged from publicly funded institutions and systems of care (such as health care facilities, mental health facilities, foster care and other youth facilities, and corrections programs and institutions); and, receiving assistance from public or private agencies that address housing, health, social services, employment, education, or youth needs publicly funded institutions and systems of care.
+Helping low-income individuals and families avoid becoming homeless, especially extremely low-income individuals and families and those who are: likely to become homeless after being discharged from publicly funded institutions and systems of care (such as health care facilities, mental health facilities, foster care and other youth facilities, and corrections programs and institutions); and, receiving assistance from public or private agencies that address housing, health, social services, employment, education, or youth needs

+The City of Fond du Lac relies on its community partners and other government agencies to address needs of low-income persons and families to avoid become homeless after being discharged from publicly funded institutions and systems of care.
 The Fond du Lac RAP (Release Advance Planning) Team continued their efforts to focus on those individuals exiting the corrections system and provided updates during the Housing Coalition/Continuum of Care meetings.
 The Team is comprised of the County Jail, Health Department; local hospital (SSM/St. Agnes Hospital), Social Services and Community Programs.
 In addition, various nonprofit partners are also involved with the Team, including veterans groups, St. Vincent de Paul, Forward Services, Advocap, Solutions Center and the Housing Authority.
 The Team works together as individuals are exiting out of the corrections system to coordinate services and housing.